learn-co-students/SENG-LIVE-092021/phase-4/02-client-server-comm-1/yelp-clone/EXERCISE.md

 ```
 - Make Postman request again, test errors in byebug console: `user.errors.full_messages`
 - What does the error say?
 How can this be fixed?
-- Make the updates in Postman and test to get a successful response.
+- Make the required updates in Postman and send another request that will create a successful response.